Man Haron Monis: Psychiatric assessment

 In 2010 Monis was involuntarily hospitalised at Canterbury Hospital after displaying bizarre and erratic behaviour in a parking lot in Ashfield.
 A psychiatrist who assessed Monis said she believed he had chronic schizophrenia and needed to be on anti-psychotic medication.
 Monis stated that he had been forced to close his spiritual business, was $20,000 in debt, and had to change his name for "security reasons."

 Monis was treated by two different psychiatrists who didn't know about the other and he was giving them different information.
 He was described as "quite guarded and reluctant to disclose too much information" and refused to give his phone number and home address.
 He was concerned that "ASIO and police were following him... and that some people could read his mind," according to a psychologist who grew up in Iran, who diagnosed him with obsessive-compulsive disorder.
 He avoided buying medication for mental illness with his Medicare card to conceal his use of medication from authorities.

 One solicitor said that Monis seemed paranoid and would often speak with his hand over his mouth because he thought people "watching him" might be able to lip read.

-In an inquest held after Monis' death, Dr. Jonathan Phillips diagnosed him with narcissistic and antisocial personality disorders.
+In an inquest held after Monis' death, Dr. Jonathan Phillips diagnosed him as showing mixed features of narcissistic and antisocial personality disorders.